SrijanBadhya/Debsoc/Running the PES Debsoc.md

 1. It doesn't make your feedback feel obvious to them, and more importantly,
 2. It makes them feel good about themselves, and makes them realize it isn't an inherent IQ issue but a presentation issue.

-I believe speaker scores should not be given in mocks,
+I believe speaker scores should not be given in mocks.
+- Speaker scores are such a scam, different adjes give different speaker scores, and brackets are also unclear.
+- At least with feedback you can give everyone feedback.
+With  public speaker scores, there's an 'objective' hierarchy of who is the worst debater in the room, the second worst etc. (at least in the

-There's no real benefit of 'extra motivation to grind' when you give speaker scores are cringe to give in mocks
+- There's no real benefit of 'extra motivation to grind' when you give people speaker scores. speaker scores are cringe to give in mocks
 'omg they won't know how speaker scores work in real tournaments then' is a weak excuse. slowly toughening people up is important, and keeping them happy to some level.
 When they've already had a bad day, shit speaks can further mess the up.